 Relying on this framework to develop deep learning projects provides a good community support, and challenges ahead may have been encountered by someone before.

-The main development language when using Pytorch is Python, and includes easy support for all the major Python libraries.
+The main development language when using Pytorch is Python and includes easy support for all the major Python libraries.
 (Khuyen Tran, 2020).

 Literature in the topic shows that Pytorch has been used before to perform music genre classification tasks (Pankaj Kumar, 2020).